There are albums you admire.

 Dreamy and cinematic.

-This song feels like floating — layered guitars, reflective lyrics, and a sense of calm authority.
+This song feels like floating — layered guitars, reflective lyrics, and a sense of calm authority that slowly gives way to something more distant and introspective.

 One of Petty’s most underrated epics.